RyanBHuynh/RyanBHuynh.github.io/_posts/2021-3-24-Stacks-And-Queues.md

 These two functions make stacks a last-in-first-out (LIFO) data structure.
 This means the last item pushed onto a stack will be the first item popped from the stack.

 ## Queues
-Queues are a special List ADT where items are added to the end and removed from the front.
+Queues are a special List ADT where items are added to the back and removed from the front.
 Like stacks, queues have two main functions to add and delete items.

 ### Queue Functions